PavanKalyan1067/stock_data_project/README.md

 1. Get the P/E ratio of the stock
 2. Get the Profit margin for last four quaters of tha stock
 3. Add it to df of existing stock data

+## UC-3
+1. Get operatingCashflow of the eah stock company
+2. Get profitLoss of the eah stock company
+3. Get netIncome of the eah stock company
+4. add it to final df